 To see photos of species lilies click:

 Hybrid lilies are more vigorous, more showy, more tolerant of less-than-ideal conditions than the species lilies and are available in an enormous variety of colours, forms and sizes.
-Some are beautifully and powerfully scented while others have none.
+Some are beautifully and powerfully scented while others have no scent.
 The challenge of creating something new is what draws many growers to hybridising lilies.

 To see photos of hybrid lilies click: